epsilon-akshay/jass_db/README.md

 Lets ensure as an open source community i get support and motivation to complete this project.

 oh one more thing ill be doing it in my fav programming language GOLANG.
+We will try to build this with very less amount of external libray to actually understand the essence of building a database from scratch hence the external libraries used are:
+1. encoding/bigendian (cant write code now to convert bytes to uint16/32/64 do we)

 ## some of the primary resources
 1. Database internals book